StrangeRanger/bash-style-guide/docs/guidelines/style.md

 /// admonition | Guidelines
     type: info
-//// tab | Double Quotes
+//// tab | Double Quotes (`"`)

-- **Usage**: Use double quotes (`"`) as the default method for quoting strings in Bash.
+- **Usage**: Use double quotes as the default method for quoting strings in Bash.
     - **Reason**: Double quotes allow variable expansion while preventing word splitting and globbing.
-This makes them the safest and most flexible option for most scenarios.
+This feature makes double quotes the safest and most flexible option for most scenarios.

 ///// admonition | Example
     type: example